ibexa/documentation-developer/docs/ibexa_cloud/install_on_ibexa_cloud.md

     Ibexa Cloud CLI and Platform.sh CLI share the same commands and the [same documentation](https://docs.platform.sh/administration/cli.html#3-use), but you have to replace `platform` with `ibexa_cloud`.

-    If you have previously set up an alias to use Platform.sh CLI with Ibexa Cloud, it is outdated.
+    If you have previously set up an alias to use Platform.sh CLI with Ibexa Cloud, it's outdated.
     Remove the alias and install Ibexa Cloud CLI instead.